dehylton/must4rd/docs/README.md

-# Project: create multi-master (ha) k3s cluster using k3sup
+# Project: must4rd
 ## Description
-No description given
+create multi-master (ha) k3s cluster using k3sup

 This document is written in markdown: